 Methods 2.
 Compositional data analysis

 Compositional methods allow the inclusion of linearly independent variables representing time in sedentary behaviour, physical activity, and sleep over 24 hours, without inducing collinearity as in other approaches, such as standard multivariable regression.
 Standard approaches analyse data in real (Euclidean) space where variables are unconstrained, such as continuous regression lines representing different time-use variables.
 In this case, time-use variables contain absolute information about an activity without accounting for others.
 Compositional approaches use log transformations to move data into a geometric (Cartesian) space, where all lines representing a time-use variable are constrained by each other.
-Log-ratio coordinates represent each time-use variable and contain relative information, such as sedentary behaviour relative to physical activity and sleep.
-Any changes in sedentary behaviour would account for physical activity and sleep.
+This space is a ‘simplex’, where time in sedentary behaviour, physical activity, and sleep are co-dependent.
+We calculate log-ratio coordinates for each participant to represent each time-use variable and contain relative information, such as daily sedentary behaviour relative to physical activity and sleep.
+The term coordinate refers to the locations in the simplex, such that it is a particular composition of sedentary behaviour, physical activity, and sleep within a sample space of all possible variations of the composition.
+The coordinates essentially map compositions from Cartesian space (a simplex) to Euclidean space, which means we can enter them as exposure variables into a standard regression model while maintaining their relative information.
+The relative information contained within each composition means that any changes in sedentary behaviour would account for physical activity and sleep.

 Each exposure of interest in our analysis is a composition of sleep, sedentary behaviour, light, and moderate-to-vigorous activity, with a mean of daily time adding up to 1440 minutes (24-hours).
-(7)(8)
+We used a pivot coordinate approach whereby we calculated a set of three isometric log-ratio coordinates per participant that represents their total relative time in each movement behaviour per day.
+The first (pivot) coordinate represents daily sedentary relative to the geometric mean of all other daily movement behaviours, i.e., sleep, light, and moderate-to-vigorous activity.
+The other two log-ratio coordinates contain relative information representing the remaining time in a participant’s total daily composition, i.e., sleep over light and moderate-to-vigorous, and light over moderate-to-vigorous activity.

+Each participant has three isometric log-ratios that represents their average daily time-use composition, which we use as the exposure variable in our analysis.
+After calculating the base models, we use a change-matrix procedure to estimate replacement effects, described in detail elsewhere (7).
+The procedure involves inverse log-transforming the base model coefficients to obtain the composition associated with them in the simplex.
+Applying the change-matrix procedure to these coefficients (8) can estimate changes in depression or anxiety scores associated with a changes in the composition of sedentary behaviour, sleep, light, and moderate-to-vigorous activity.
+We simulated estimated mean changes in depression and anxiety scores in response to unit changes of 1 to 60 minutes of daily sedentary behaviour with the equivalent replacements for each movement behaviour.